AneeshSudigala1234/Astronaut-Mission-Data/README.md

 ### **The Purpose Of This Repository**

 This repository provides a comprehensive archive that has information about astronauts and the missions they went on.

-It includes information such as demographics of the astronauts and information about each mission.
-Whether you're conducting research, creating visualizations, or developing tools for Space Exploration, this archive serves as a valuable resource.
+Information Included:

+- Name
+- Gender
+- Birth Year
+- Nationality
+- Mission Count
+- Mission Name
+- Mission Role
+- Mission Year
+- Mission Duration

 ### **Where This Data Is From**